Prosecution of Donald Trump in New York: Requests for dismissal and federal removal

 In 2023, Trump attempted to remove the case to federal court, in response to which Judge Hellerstein ruled that "the matter was purely a personal item of the President."

 On August 29, 2024, Trump's lawyers asked the federal court for the Southern District of New York to seize control of the case.
 On September 3, Judge Hellerstein rejected Trump's request on the basis that the payments were an unofficial act.
 Hours later, Trump's attorneys filed a notice of appeal to the Second Circuit Court of Appeals.
 On October 14, Trump's counsel asked the Second Circuit to reconsider Hellerstein's rejection, arguing that it was based upon "profoundly flawed analysis" and continuing to assert that instead of being personally prosecuted, Trump was being politically persecuted.
+On February 4, 2026, Hellerstein opined (without making a ruling) that Trump's August 2024 request exceeded the usual 30-day period after the relevant Supreme Court decision (Trump v.
+United States).

 On December 2, 2024, the defense asked for the case to be dismissed, arguing that it was invalid due to Trump's 2024 election.
 On December 9, the prosecution asked the court to deny the request on the bases that the trial had already concluded, the immunity question had yet to be ruled on and "President-elect immunity does not exist."
 On these lines, the prosecution suggested that sentencing could take place before the presidency without an incarceratory penalty, or—more novelly—that the sentencing could be vacated, but not Trump's guilty status.
 Trump's lawyers lambasted the latter suggestion as irresponsible because of its typical use for a dead defendant and in light of assassination attempts on their client.

 On December 3, 2024, the defense suggested that the case should be dismissed on the basis of alleged "grave juror misconduct", implying that if Merchan ruled otherwise, Trump's team would pursue its appeal to the Second Circuit regarding the denied removal request.
 On December 5, prosecutors replied that the juror misconduct claim stemmed from "unsworn, unsupported, hearsay allegations" from a source who "has refused to endorse and has at least partially disclaimed" them.

 On January 3, 2025, Merchan upheld Trump's conviction.
 On January 6, Trump appealed the decision.
 The next day, a New York appeals court scheduled a January 21 hearing for the defense to make its arguments.